-(ROP): What is ROP? (continued)
+(ROP): What Do I Need to Know About My Child's ROP and Lifelong Vision Health? (continued)

 A message from a parent of a child with ROP:

 As the parent, you are the expert on your child, and you are your child's best advocate.
 Your parent "gut instinct" is priceless as you navigate your child's ROP journey.
 Follow your instincts, ask questions, take notes, and know it is ok to feel uncertain.
 Have your doctor explain everything about ROP so that you understand what is happening with your child's diagnosis and ask the doctor to explain what is happening during eye exams, treatment, and follow up visits.